solo4games/samplee_app/README.md

 It should be usable, I really want it
 It should be usable now
 Test data dataset setdata
-you hi, how are you sdfa
+you hi, how are you